-1.17 Irregularities
+1.16 Irregularities

-The Board may disregard any irregularity resulting from a failure to comply with this policy, or with a procedure where an irregularity comes to its attention before it makes a decision on the matter at hand.
+The Board may disregard any irregularity resulting from a failure to comply with The Statement of Licensing Policy, or with a procedure where an irregularity comes to its attention before it makes a decision on an application or review.

-If the Board considers that any person may have been prejudiced by any irregularity, it will take such steps that it considers necessary to remedy the consequences of the irregularity, before reaching its decision.
+If the Board considers that any person may have been disadvantaged, by any irregularity, it will take steps to remedy the consequences before reaching its decision.